-ical processes.
-Former UNESCO Director General Koïchiro Matsuura highlighted this project as innovative practice in his inaugural speech on the occasion of the second Conference of Parties of the UNESCO Convention (June 2009, Paris).
+eral Koïchiro Matsuura highlighted this project as innovative practice in his inaugural speech on the occasion of the second Conference of Parties of the UNESCO Convention (June 2009, Paris).1

-The U40-programme has always been a workin-progress and it still is.
+The U40-programme has always been a work-in-progress and it still is.
 There is strong commitment to continue this work and to further establish the U40-programme as a fully featured network.